MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/buy-and-deploy-layout.md

 -   From an email link that you send
 -   Through mobile device management (MDM)

-### Install Dynamics 365 Layout from the Microsoft Store for Consumers
+### Install Dynamics 365 Layout from Microsoft Store for Consumers

 For information on installing the Dynamics 365 Layout app from [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers, see the [Dynamics 365 Layout User Guide](../layout/user-guide.md).
 Users will need to install both [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)] and the [Dynamics 365 Import Tool (Preview)](../layout/user-guide.md).